 "In those days there was a three-mile limit, although I'm sure it's changed now," Monk says.
 "But if you took a compass and drew a circle around the top of Coromandel Peninsula, then around Leigh, Great Barrier Island and Little Barrier Island you found a pocket of international waters that was actually inside the Hauraki Gulf.
 So that was the spot.
 We could broadcast from there.
 Outside the gulf would have been a lot more risky."

 As they were playing the songs people wanted to hear Hauraki was immediately popular.
-Monks says the government did try to shut them down but
+Monks says the government did try to shut them down but "they didn't try very hard".

 "The ultimate aim was to get a land licence so we had to show we were responsible broadcasters," Monks says as he explains that the station eschewed anything objectionable or risque.